On the generalizability of artificial neural networks in spin models

-We propose herein a method that allows us to use ANNs that have only been trained with raw spin configurations of the two-dimensional ferromagnetic Ising model on a square lattice~\cite{pr1944Onsager,pr1952Yang} in the classification of effectively raw spin configurations of the significantly different $Z(q)$-symmetric ferromagnetic Potts models with $q \ge 3$~\cite{mpcps1952Potts}.
+We propose herein a method that allows us to use ANNs that have only been trained with spin configurations of the simple two-dimensional ferromagnetic Ising model on a square lattice~\cite{pr1944Onsager,pr1952Yang} in the classification of spin configurations of the considerably more complex $Z(q)$-symmetric ferromagnetic Potts models with $q \ge 3$ in different dimensions~\cite{mpcps1952Potts}.
+This novel generalizability is different than the ANN generalizability to different lattice geometries within the same model or symmetry reported in Refs.~\cite{np2017Carrasquilla,pre2018Kim}, as it significantly enlarges the applicability of the trained ANNs to unseen, nontrivial problems, especially in the study of phases and critical phenomena of matter and materials described by the Potts model~\cite{Wu:1982ra}.
+It is also in contrast to the one reported in Ref.~\cite{cms2021Corte} as the two studies focus on different aspects: while Ref.~\cite{cms2021Corte} explores the ANN generalizability for frustrated spin models, ours tackles at the level of systematics the ANN generalizability for non-frustrated systems.